PingChihShih/SiSiDen/README.md

-# Sisiden
+# WifiOrderingSystem
-A new Intelligent Agent for Weddings
+A new benefit from deploying wifi in your coffeehouse